-Creating these rules for yourself quickly turn them into habits and then reminders are no longer needed.
+Creating these rules for yourself quickly turns them into habits and then reminders are no longer needed.

 Having 24/7 access to work emails can negatively impact your ability to compartmentalize.
-They’re a stress inducers and never let you truly relax and focus on your home life once away from work.
+They’re a stress inducer and never let you truly relax and focus on your home life once away from work.

 Set a deadline for when you’ll check your emails for the last time that day, ideally when you’re still at the office.
 You must make sure you have a few hours left in the evening, so you can say goodbye to emails until the next day!